Testicular Cancer

 What Symptoms Develop Due to Testicular Cancer?

-Though rare, testicular cancers can produce hormones that lead to breast tenderness or the growth of breast tissue.
-As testicular cancer progresses to an advanced stage, you may have symptoms such as swelling in one or both legs.
+In rare cases, testicular cancer may produce hormones that cause breast tenderness or enlargement of breast tissue.
+As the disease progresses, some men may also experience swelling in one or both legs.

 Treatment